Instinet Canada Cross Limited

 National Instrument 21-101 Marketplace Operation, ss.
 12.2, 15.1.

-The securities regulatory authority or regulator in each of the Jurisdictions (Decision Maker) has received an application from the Filer for a decision under the securities legislation of the Jurisdictions (the Legislation) for relief from the requirements in the Legislation that the Filer, on a reasonably frequent basis and, in any event, at least annually, engage one or more qualified external auditors to conduct an independent systems review and prepare a report in accordance with established audit standards and best industry practices (collectively, an "ISR") for each year from 2020 to 2021 inclusive (the Exemptive Relief Sought).
+The securities regulatory authority or regulator in each of the Jurisdictions (Decision Maker) has received an application from the Filer for a decision under the securities legislation of the Jurisdictions (the Legislation) for relief from the requirements in the Legislation that the Filer, on a reasonably frequent basis and, in any event, at least annually, engage one or more qualified external auditors to conduct an independent systems review and prepare a report in accordance with established audit standards and best industry practices (collectively, an "ISR") for 2022 and 2023 inclusive (the Exemptive Relief Sought).

 Under the Process for Exemptive Relief Applications in Multiple Jurisdictions (for a coordinated review application):